gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 up, just like she did.
 Let her grubby merchanteer friends bankrupt themselves."
 Her tears start again.

-Every receipt, every letter...
-I sit up straight.
+Every receipt, every letter…  I sit up straight.
 My Minister of Rumors stands in the shadows behind the weeping woman, her hand finger-tapping orders on the arm of one of her pages.
 The grizzled old man nod and hurries away.
 "How long, Eleñima?"
 I ask gently.
 "How long has she been pretending to be your friend?"